KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Dictation-Article.md

 In KeyboardKit, a ``DictationService`` can perform dictation where microphone access is available, while a ``KeyboardDictationService`` can initialize a dictation operation from a keyboard extension, by opening the main app.

-KeyboardKit doesn't have a standard dictation service.
-Instead, it injects a disabled service into ``KeyboardInputViewController/services`` until you register a custom instance or register a KeyboardKit Pro license key.
+KeyboardKit doesn't have standard service  implementations.
+Instead, it injects a disabled service into ``KeyboardInputViewController/services`` until you replace it with a custom service or activate KeyboardKit Pro.